evansibok/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+* Answer 1: While `.forEach` loops over individual items and performs an action on it, `.map` loops over individual items, performs an action on it and returns the result in a new array location.

 2. What is the difference between a function and a method?

+* Answer 2: A function creates is a logical block of code that performs a task while methods are similar to functions but are declared inside of objects.

 3. What is closure?

+* Answer 3:

 4. Describe the four rules of the 'this' keyword.